 Single Occupancy Discount

 You may be eligible for Single Occupancy Discount if you're the only adult (18 years old and above) living in your home.
 If you qualify, you're entitled to a 25% reduction in your council tax bill.

 Student discount or exemption

-If you are in full-time education at a registered college or university, then you may be able to apply for a student council tax discount or exemption.
+If you're in full-time education at a registered college or university, you can apply for a student council tax discount or exemption.